raspberrypilearning/club-mentoring/en/quiz1/question_3.md

   --- feedback ---
 Avoid making assumptions about what a young person is interested in based on their gender, appearance or other traits.
-It’s important to encourage Ninja's own ideas.
+It’s important to encourage creator's own ideas.
 You may need to act as a catalyst to help draw those ideas out.
 You can suggest broad topics like "Food" or "Activities" and let them brainstorm topics related to things they are interested in.

   --- /feedback ---